quartz-scheduler/contributing/CONTRIBUTING.md

 _We're happy to have you participate in our community with your contributions!_

+## Legal

+All original contributions to Quartz-Scheduler project ("Quartz") are licensed under the Apache License, version 2.0 or later.

+The Apache License 2.0 text is included verbatim in the [LICENSE.txt](https://github.com/quartz-scheduler/quartz/blob/main/LICENSE.txt) file in the root directory of the 'quartz' repository.

+All contributions are subject to the Developer Certificate of Origin (DCO).

+The DCO text is available verbatim in the [dco.txt][dco.txt] file in the root directory of the 'contributing' repository.

 ## Process

 The Quartz Scheduler project is owned by IBM.
 Please follow the simple contribution process documented here.